 There are so many highlights from the show, most of which are shown in photos below.
 I have so many personal highlights from this show, but the best moment for me was when Jack Stark came out after Felicity Furore’s glitter pour in a hazmat suit – we could all sympathise!
 Were you there?
 Which was your favourite Extravaganza act?

 Looking for a live burlesque photographer?
-You’ve come to the right place!
-Drop me an email with details about your upcoming event and I’ll get back to you with a quote as soon as humanly possible.
+You’re in exactly the right place!
+Send me details about your upcoming event and I’ll get back to you with a quote as soon as humanly possible.
 I can’t wait to hear from you!